24th Chess Olympiad

-The 24th Chess Olympiad (L-24 Olimpijadi taċ-Ċess), organized by FIDE and comprising an open and a women's tournament, as well as several other events designed to promote the game of chess, took place between November 20 and December 6, 1980, in Valletta, Malta.
+The 24th Chess Olympiad (L-24 Olimpijadi taċ-Ċess), organized by FIDE and comprising an open and a women's tournament, as well as several other events designed to promote the game of chess, took place between November 20 and December 6, 1980, at the Mediterranean Conference Centre in Valletta, Malta.

 Once again, the defending champions Hungary proved to be a real match for the Soviet favourites.
 The Hungarians led the table until the last round, but in the end the two teams tied for first place.
 The Soviet Union had a slightly better tie break score and took back the gold medals after six years.
 Yugoslavia completed the medal ranks.

 The Soviet team was captained by the reigning world champion Karpov (who fell ill during the tournament and didn't perform to his usual standard) and featured a former champion (Tal) as well as a future one: 17-year-old Olympic debutant Kasparov, who in his first appearance took a bronze medal on the 2nd reserve board.

+The Buchholz points deciding the gold medal between the Soviet Union and Hungary were determined by the Scotland-Greece match in the last round.
+Members of the Hungarian team maintain to this day that Kasparov illegally advised the Greek players during the match whom eventually won 3.5 - 0.5 and thus the Soviet team got the better tie break than Hungary.
+Earlier in the last round Kasparov reached only a draw against Denmark's Jacob Øst-Hansen, and was allegedly scolded by Viktor Baturinsky the vice chairman of the Soviet Chess Federation.